-You worked hard to build your wealth and to ensure your children and grandchildren are cared for, but as one can see, there are some risks and external factors that may prevent your beneficiaries from preserving the money for themselves and for the generation after them.
+You worked hard to build your wealth and to ensure your children and grandchildren are cared for, but as you can see, there are some risks and external factors that may prevent your beneficiaries from preserving the money for themselves and for the generation after them.
 An IRA Inheritance Trust™ might be the right choice for you and your family if you are concerned about what can happen to your hard-earned money once it gets passed down.

 How Can I Learn the Next Steps I Need To Take If I Want To Set Up an IRA Inheritance Trust™?

-At the Law Offices of Boyd & Boyd, we have been studying the ins-and-outs of this type of trust and have worked with clients who ended up dealing with the headaches and expenses associated with a trust that did not work as originally planned.
+At the Law Offices of Boyd & Boyd, P.C., we have been studying the ins-and-outs of this type of trust and have worked with clients who ended up dealing with the headaches and expenses associated with a trust that did not work as originally planned.
 Our team of estate planning lawyers recommends every trust owner to consult an attorney every three years for updates to their trust, or even sooner depending on whether they have had a major life event that needs to be accounted for in their trust.

-Likewise, the laws have changed drastically in 2019 and it may affect the way your trust needs to be written.
-If you are considering updating your trust by adding an IRA Inheritance Trust™ and are unsure if this is the right choice for you, or would like to gain a deeper understanding and get all the relevant details explained to you by one of our attorneys, please contact The Law Offices of Boyd & Boyd at (508) 775-7800 and request a consultation.
+Likewise, the laws changed drastically in 2019 and it may affect the way your trust needs to be written.
+If you are considering updating your estate plan by adding an IRA Inheritance Trust™ and are unsure if this is the right choice for you, or would like to gain a deeper understanding and get all the relevant details explained to you by one of our attorneys, please contact The Law Offices of Boyd & Boyd at (508) 775-7800 and request a consultation.
 We are here to help you navigate through the most recent changes in law and work with you to help you make the best decision to protect your wealth and your family.